 John Fingleton is founder of Fingleton Associates, a strategic advice and insight company.
 He ran the Irish Competition Authority before becoming Chief Executive of the Office of Fair Trading from 2005 to 2012.

 He has taught at the London School of Economics, Trinity College Dublin and the University of Chicago and wrote and taught game theory and the economics of industry and regulation.

 A member of the Policy Advisory Board at the Social Market Foundation, he is a Trustee at the Kaleidoscope Diversity Trust and the Centre for Economic Policy Research, and chairs the Risk, Audit and Compliance Committee at Australian supermarket Coles.

 Tim is the Chair of Cairn Capital, a Director of the Bank of England and an Emeritus Governor of the London School of Economics.

 Before joining Cairn, Tim worked in a series of trading and management positions at JP Morgan, helping to build the credit and credit derivatives businesses.
 He started work as an officer in the British Army serving in Germany and in the Falkland Islands.

-Andy also served as a director of the UK Direct Marketing Association and was chairman of its Home Shopping Council.
+He previously served as director of the UK Direct Marketing Association and Chairman of its Home Shopping Council.